hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 <figure class="figure text-center">
 <img class="figure-img img-fluid w-50" src="/assets/img/simulation/chess2.svg"/>
-<figcaption>Research interest: state of the world given a population, starting positions, and movement rules</figcaption>
+<figcaption>Research interest: state of the world given population, starting positions, and movement rules</figcaption>
 </figure>

 Analytical model gets complicated even at this very simplified special case of a chess game.
 Empirical models can help only in presence of the relevant data.
 Simulation comes handy in this type of problems because it does not look for a solution or estimation --- it simply runs the game and sees what happens.
+In fact, this is how chess engines work.

 ---

-A similar example is Rubik's cube --- it is possible to provide an analytical explanation of what a 3-move combination does, but it is very difficult to grasp what a 12-move combination does --- that's why the usual way to understand the combinations is by starting from a completed cube and actually performing the moves and see the results after the fact, which is exactly what simulation does.
+A similar example is Rubik's cube --- it is possible to provide an analytical explanation of what a 3-move combination does, but it is very difficult to grasp what a 12-move combination does --- that's why the usual way to understand the combinations is by starting from a completed cube and actually performing the moves and seeing the results after the fact, which is exactly what simulation does.
 Let's take a look at another example, this time from economics.

 ### 2 b.
 One-time investment